 The school endeavours to ensure that teachers and other adults working with CYP are equipped with the necessary skills and knowledge to identify and address all types and forms of bullying effectively and safely.
 Training will include recognising the signs of bullying in CYP and how to identify vulnerable CYP who may be susceptible to being bullied or becoming actively involved in bullying and bullying type behaviour.
 Training for staff is provided to ensure that they feel competent and confident in appropriately challenging bullying.
 Training also provides staff with a clear understanding of the school's Policy and procedures on preventing and responding to incidents of bullying, including providing short and long term support to those affected by bullying.
-The school's approach to anti-bullying work is included within induction programmes for new staff (including temporary and supply staff).
 The views of staff are sought as part of the school's review and evaluation of the Anti Bullying Policy and used to inform developments and enhance the school's anti-bullying ethos and practice.